vortex-es/vortex-es.github.io/_posts/2016-09-19-les-is-more.md

 ## <span style="color:green"> *Large Eddy Simulations</span> by Vortex

 <span style="color:green">
-**Have you ever wished to have a time series of measurements at each turbine position of your planned or existing wind farm?<br>
+**Have you ever wished to have a time series of measurements at each turbine position of your planned or existing wind farm?
 Now, you can get something outstandingly similar!**</span>

 Vortex LES main characteristics:

-Deliverables:
 <ul>
 <li> Powered by NCAR's cutting-edge WRF-LES model</li>
 <li> 1 full-year, 10' averages, 3'' std. dev. (speed & direction) and gust (speed)</li>